Education & Outreach

 “I want to convey how well the workshops are going.
 Each of the facilitators have been very open and flexible with our young people and the format works very well for us.
 They are responding well to the participation element and anything visual the artists bring in to show them.
 Listening to information is more tricky for them so instead of presentations we have been chatting as the young people are ‘doing’ something.
 I want to thank you again for reaching out to us and facilitating these groups.”
 Karen Barry, Éist Linn Adolescent Mental Health Inpatient Unit, Bessborough (2025)

-Supported by RTÉ Toy Show Appeal, Community Foundation Ireland, and The Arts Council of Ireland.
+Supported by RTÉ Toy Show Appeal, Community Foundation Ireland, The Ireland Funds, and The Arts Council of Ireland.

 Learn moreThe Cork Young Curators & Critics Programme offers young people (16-25 years) the opportunity to learn about different creative career paths actively through a series of workshops and self-directed arts experiences.
 The programme includes weekly workshops in printmaking, zine making, photography, filmmaking, art criticism, curatorship, creative writing and includes trips to arts activities locally and day trips to meet with other groups around Ireland, such as the Waterford Young Arts Critics group.